Wyoming License Plate Lookup

 Add a header to begin generating the table of contents

-You can find your license plate mounted on the front and rear of the vehicle.
+The license plate will be mounted on the front and rear of the vehicle.
 The exceptions to this rule are antique and custom vehicles, as well as vehicles that didn't originally have a front plate bracket.
-If you aren't with your vehicle, you can refer to official documents pertaining to the vehicle's registration, such as its registration card/certificate, as well as the renewal slip.

 Wyoming renewal notice

-How Do I Get A License Plate in Wyoming?
+How Do I Get a License Plate in Wyoming?

-Since counties administered all vehicle registrations, some processes and requirements may differ from county to county.
+Some processes and requirements may differ from county to county.
 You may require:

 • Proof of identification